Filed under: Quick Breads

 Jump to recipe

-Before I had my babygirl (often referred to here as “bg”), I had never roasted berries nor did it ever cross my mind that roasting would be a genius way to prepare them.
+Before I had my first daughter, I had never roasted berries nor did it ever cross my mind that roasting would be a genius way to prepare them.
 When she was getting into solids, I read a baby book recommended by our pediatrician which suggested roasting blueberries with cinnamon for a tasty puree.
-I tried it with some berries we had picked that June from a local farm and, wow – we all thought it was incredible.
+I tried it with some berries we had picked that June from a local farm and – we all thought it was incredible.
 I knew it would make any bake taste amazing, and came up with a recipe for a blueberry quick bread which was so good my husband and I wolfed it down within hours.
 I then, most disappointingly, either lost or forgot to write down the recipe.

 I have tested for that recipe so many times since then but haven’t found that blueberry bread yet.
-I did however, manage to make it to roasted strawberry bread perfection (I came up with a delicious way to make roasted blueberry ice cream though).
+I did however, manage to make it to roasted strawberry bread perfection.
 So, I come to you today with an easy and quick(ish) cake bread recipe.
 It is wonderfully moist and has a pronounced taste of strawberry with every bite.

 roasted strawberry bread